Wednesday, July 25, 2007

 First of all, many thanks to Melody and Lynn for posting their blogs here while I was away.
 I've enjoyed reading them.
 I was camping for a few days at an organic farm on Bodmin Moor.
 The weather was crap, as it has been in England all summer.
 It's something to do with El Nino.
 But I did manage to read Tom Wolfe's novel "I am Charlotte Simmons", about a very bright country hick from the mountains of North Carolina, who goes to a posh university and who begins to flunk her grades, because she finds another way of being seen as 'special': dating one of the basketball stars.
 It starts off with her being terribly disapproving of sex and alcohol, and you think she might be starting on some sort of deeper journey of liberation, but no, it turns out that underneath it all this moralising country hick is just as shallow as all the people she once disapproved of.

 Which brings me on to the subject of Prince William and Kate Middleton.
 These two split up 3 months ago and now they are back together again.
 As I argued in an earlier blog, I think Miss Middleton is on the make - like Charlotte and her basketball star - but I don't think she's aware of it for a moment, and nor is Prince William, bless him; and the media, for once, seem to think it would be going a step too far to say that Miss Middleton's motives are anything less than pure.
-I don't hold this against Miss Middleton, because there are thousands like her, and in certain backgrounds (like my own), being on the make is seen as perfectly normal, even desirable behaviour.
+I don't hold this against Miss Middleton, because there are thousands like her, and in certain backgrounds (like my own), this is seen as perfectly normal, even desirable behaviour.

 One look at Prince William's transits, however, tells me there there is no way this relationship is going to last, not at his age.